Policy last updated

 Outside of school hours, the ability of principals and teachers to supervise students (and therefore discharge their duty of care) is very limited.
 There is no requirement for the school to appoint staff to supervise NDIS funded therapy that is proposed to occur outside of school hours on school grounds.

-In relation to requests for support outside of school hours, it is recommended that the school inform and confirm with parents in writing:
+In relation to requests for therapy outside of school hours, it is recommended that the school inform parents/carers in writing that:

-- that the therapy is not organised or managed by the school or the school council and is not a school activity and
+- the therapy is not organised or managed by the school or the school council and is not a school activity

-Principals maintain the right to decline a request for private therapy sessions to occur outside of school hours, particularly if there are concerns about the level of supervision a school can provide at these times.
+Principals maintain the right to decline a request for private therapy sessions to occur outside of school hours, particularly if there are concerns about the level of supervision that can be provided at these times.

 In some circumstances, a principal may approve such a request, if an adult family member or carer agrees to be present at these sessions.

-The NDIS funded therapist and the School Council should enter into a Licence Agreement and an Information Sharing Deed prior to the commencement of NDIS funded therapy.
-The Licence Agreement makes it clear that schools are not responsible for the supervision of students outside of school hours.
+The NDIS funded therapist and the school council must enter into a Licence agreement (staff login required) or Virtual agreement (staff login required) and the relevant information sharing deed prior to the commencement of NDIS funded therapy.
+The licence/virtual agreement makes it clear that schools are not responsible for the supervision of students outside of school hours.

 Reportable Conduct Scheme

-From 1 July 2017, principals are required to bring all allegations of 'reportable conduct' by employees, contractors, volunteers, allied health staff and school council employees to the attention of the Department's Employee Conduct Branch.
-The branch will then report these allegations to the Commission for Children and Young People.
+Principals are required to bring all allegations of 'reportable conduct' (that is, allegations of child abuse and other child-related misconduct) by employees, contractors, volunteers, allied health staff and school council employees to the attention of the department's Conduct and Integrity Branch.
+The branch will report these allegations to the Commission for Children and Young People.

 Practical and administrative capacity

-Schools need to ensure they have the practical capacity to accommodate NDIS funded therapists providing therapy to students on school grounds.
-This includes having the physical space available to accommodate the therapy, and ensuring the school is equipped to manage the increased administration that allowing therapy might entail.
+Schools need to ensure they have the practical capacity to accommodate NDIS funded therapists providing therapy, in person or virtually, to students on school grounds.
+This includes having the physical space available to accommodate the therapy and ensuring the school is equipped to manage the increased administration that allowing therapy might entail.
 This is a key consideration for specialist schools with high numbers of NDIS participants.

 Anti-discrimination obligations

-The NDIS will fund a range of specialised supports for school-aged children with a disability.
-However, critically, the NDIS does not replace or duplicate the responsibilities of the Department.
+The NDIS may fund a range of specialised supports for school-aged children with a disability.
+However, the NDIS does not replace or duplicate the responsibilities of the department.

 Reasonable adjustments may include (but are not limited to):